 - Flexible working hours and schedule for drivers is a big relief to them as versus a conventional job

-Following Uber’s success, there is an influx of booming startups describing themselves as ‘Uber for X’, where X would be grocery delivery, package delivery, on demand food ordering, on demand babysitting, on demand services.
+Following Uber’s success, there is an influx of booming startups describing themselves as ‘Uber for X’, where X would be grocery delivery, package delivery, on demand food ordering, on demand babysitting, or any other tangible or intangible on demand service.
 Uber for X has become a kind of shorthand for convenience in the on demand industry.
 Uber for X means a technological solution for any of life’s frustrating and boring tasks by either making them more convenient or automating them completely.

 Who are Uber’s Biggest Competitors?